0cjs/8bitdev/src/objects.md

 Read-only heaps do not need to be collected.

-There is currently no room in the heap object format for mark bits.
+If heap can contain all object types, there is currently no room in the heap object format for mark bits.
 Possibly a separate bit array could be allocated for this: one bit for every possible address on the heap, even those that may be in the middle of heapdata objects.
 This would increase heap overhead by about 12.5%, but is necessary only during collection.
 A Schorr-Wait algorithm would require two bits.

+However, if two heaps are used, one for cons cells and the other for obdata, bit 0 is no longer needed to distinguish between the two, since the type of heap itself encodes that information.
+This frees bit 0 for use as a mark bit which may be set or cleared (if one knows its current value) with absolute `INC` or `DEC`.
+(However, an object with a mark bit set must never be accessed during normal operation as code that does not know the heaps but is just following a pointer will see an incorrect tag.)

+Even without the mark bit, using separate heaps for cons cells and obdata values may speed up allocation and GC because the former heap would contain only one size of object (dword), thus lengths never need be read and that heap doesn't need compaction.

 References